 Temperature Data Record.
-When examining the methods reported for ocean temperature records, 50 publications were found to have obtained their temperature data in-situ (deployment of loggers), 28 studies used remote sensing data (herein referred to satellite derived and SST, sea surface temperature) for temperature data.
-26 studies used other methods of obtaining temperature data, these are ex-situ conservation (where temperature was set to match the experimental criteria) (24 studies) or not identified (2 studies) in the literature (Figure 9a).
-For in-situ collected data were collected using temperature logger (26 studies), dive computers (2 studies), NOAA National Buoy Center (2 studies), remotely operated vehicles (ROV) (2 studies), digital thermometer (1 study), mercury thermometer (1 study), local monitoring sites (1 study), and T-MEDNet as a temperature data sharing site (1 study) (Figure 9b).
+When examining the methods reported by the study authors for obtaining ocean temperature records, 50 publications were found to have obtained their temperature data in-situ (deployment of loggers), 28 studies used remote sensing data (herein referred to satellite derived and SST, sea surface temperature) for temperature data.
+26 studies used other methods of obtaining temperature data, these are ex-situ conservation (where temperature was set to match the experimental criteria) (24 studies) or not identified (two studies) in the literature (Figure 9a).
+For in-situ collected data were collected using temperature logger (26 studies), dive computers (two studies), NOAA National Buoy Center (two studies), remotely operated vehicles (ROV) (two studies), digital thermometer (one study), mercury thermometer (one study), local monitoring sites (one study), and T-MEDNet as a temperature data sharing site (one study) (Figure 9b).
 13 studies did not specify the method of recording temperature data.
 For temperature data availability, 51 of the 91 studies did not provide raw temperature data for access, with the remaining 40 studies providing full access to raw temperature data (see Supplementary Table S2).

 Study depth.
-For study depth and/or depth of data collection, majority of temperature data were obtained at depth of above 20m (Figure 9c), with 1 temperature data recording at a depth of 40m (T-MEDNet).
-The highest occurrence of depth for temperature collection is 3m (8 occurrences), followed by 4m (7 occurrences) and 2m (5 occurrences).
+For study depth and/or depth of data collection, majority of temperature data were obtained at depth of 20m below sea surface (Figure 9c), with one temperature data recording at a depth of 40m (T-MEDNet).
+The highest occurrence of depth for temperature collection is 3m (eight occurrences), followed by 4m (seven occurrences) and 2m (five occurrences).

 Type of study.
-17 studies of the 91 studies included are reported to have taken place during extreme weather or climate events (Figure 10a and Table 4) and focused on reporting evidence associated with the specific event occurring, while 2 further studies report extreme weather events but were not conducted concurrently with the events.
+17 studies of the 91 studies included are reported to have taken place concurrently with extreme weather or climate events (Figure 10a and Table 4) and focused on reporting evidence associated with the specific event occurring, while two further studies report extreme weather events but were not conducted concurrently with the events.
 Majority of studies (72 studies) were not describing any specific extreme weather events.

 Other environmental data.
-From the included studies, most observed environmental parameters (Figure 10b) are light (13 studies), salinity (12 studies) and pH values (9 studies), while other parameters include nutrients (8 studies), ocean current (6 studies), chlorophyll a concentration (5 studies), wind speed (1 study), water quality (1 study), mean-sea bottom temperature (1 study), CO2 concentration (1 study), chlorophyll c concentration (1 study), boron isotopic composition of sea water (1 study), and bathymetry (1 study).
+From the included studies, most observed environmental parameters (Figure 10b) are light (13 studies), salinity (12 studies) and pH values (nine studies), while other parameters include nutrients (eight studies), ocean current (six studies), chlorophyll a concentration (five studies), wind speed (one study), water quality (one study), mean-sea bottom temperature (one study), CO2 concentration (one study), chlorophyll c concentration (one study), boron isotopic composition of sea water (one study), and bathymetry (one study).

 Study species.
-For species studied, Scleractinian is reported to be the most dominant studied order (124 species studied), followed by Alcyonacea (7 species), Zoantharia (5 species), Actiniaria (3 species), Anthoathecata (2 species), Axinellida (2 species), Laminariales (2 species), Agelasida (1 species), Aplousobranchia (1 species), Dictyoceratida (1 species), Haplosclerida (1 species), Pennatulacea (1 species), Poecilosclerida (1 species), and Suessiales (1 species) (Figure 4a).
-Within the order Scleractinian, Murilinidae (48 occurrences) was found to be the most studied family, followed by Acroporidae (42 occurrences) (Figure 11).
+For coral species studied, Scleractinian is reported to be the most dominant studied coral order (124 species studied), followed by Alcyonacea (seven species), Zoantharia (five species), Actiniaria (three species), Anthoathecata (two species), Axinellida (two species), Laminariales (two species), Agelasida (one species), Aplousobranchia (one species), Dictyoceratida (one species), Haplosclerida (one species), Pennatulacea (one species), Poecilosclerida (one species), and Suessiales (one species) (Figure 4a).
+Within the order Scleractinian, Murilinidae (48 occurrences) was found to be the most studied family of coral species, followed by Acroporidae (42 occurrences) (Figure 11).
 Species level information can be found in Supplementary Table S3,

 Ocean Warming Evidence